cssgunc/ccc/docs/contributing_guidelines.md

 ### Keeping your branch up to date

-Occasionally, you may want to merge the contents of `main` into your branch to keep it up to date.
+Occasionally, you may want to merge the contents of `stage` into your branch to keep it up to date.
 Follow these steps while remaining on your branch:

 1. `git fetch origin` to fetch the latest remote changes from origin for all branches
 2. `git merge origin` to merge the remote stage branch into your own local branch